New Vision English Hub

 This event is open to Headteachers, Reading Leaders and Senior Leaders in EYFS and KS1.
 Up to two members of staff can attend a Showcase.
 If your school achieved less than 82% in the 2023 Phonics Screening Check, then we are able to reimburse £160 to offset the cost of cover and travel.
 Headteacher attendance is compulsory in order to claim for cover costs.

-New Vision English Hub is able to offer schools across NE London and Essex another route to financial support for the 2022-23 Academic Year through the Accelerator Fund.
+New Vision English Hub is able to offer schools across NE London and Essex another route to financial support for the 2023-24 Academic Year through the Accelerator Fund.
 Accelerator Fund schools could be eligible for up to £6,000 funding towards phonics resources and training.
-Accelerator Fund schools can also qualify for between 1-3 days of bespoke school support delivered by one of our Literacy Specialist team.

 Priority will be given to schools who match the following criteria, which falls in line with the English Hubs programme funding criteria:

-- Lower than the national average percentage of pupils meeting the expected standard in the Phonics Screening Check in their most recent results
+- Primary schools with a lower-than-average percentage of pupils meeting the expected standard in the Phonics Screening Check

-- A higher-than-average proportion of children eligible for Pupil Premium
+- Primary schools with a higher-than-average proportion of children eligible for pupil premium

 The Accelerator Fund is open to a wider remit of schools, including junior schools, special schools, schools with Ofsted ratings of "Good" and "Outstanding" and schools with lower pupil premium percentages.
 Schools who have previously received English Hubs resource funding are eligible for further funding through Accelerator Fund if they haven’t had their maximum of £6,000 previously.